 Who Pays Transfer Taxes in Nebraska: the Buyer or the Seller?

-Every transaction is unique and is governed by the contract and its terms, as well as the laws governing all real estate transactions in that area.
-Unless otherwise stated in the contract, it is the seller’s responsibility to pay the transfer taxes and all attorney fees included in the state of Nebraska.
+Unless otherwise stated in the contract, it is the seller's responsibility to pay the transfer taxes and all attorney fees included in the state of Nebraska.
 The only time a seller will pay transfer taxes in Nebraska is if the cost is part of closing negotiations, and agreed upon and outlined in the written closing contract.

 What falls under the buyer's responsibility when it comes to transfer taxes is payment for the cost of preparing his or her financial papers, recording fees, and any attorney fees that the buyer agreed to or incurred.